niwa/interoperable_land_water_models/Examples/BMI/Iterator/README.md

 - `type`: the data type, can be `int`, `double` or `str`.
 Applies to all columns.
 - `format` : the storage format, can be `sqlite` or `csv`

-Depending on the `format`,  additional fields may be required.
+Depending on the `format`,  additional fields may be required or optional.

 #### sqlite